apinf/docs/docs/design/dashboard/Prototype-Testing-Vesa.md

 - On the otherhand if a backend is down, he can't fix it in the platform. the dashboard should be working as a messenger to inform the participant about it.
 - However, if there is broken user management, down proxy or broken API keys, dashboard should let him know about these.

-**Question 14: (facilitator shows the 2nd version of wireframe) Here informaton about bookmarsk, average rating, numbers with percentage and graph are shown.
+**Question 14: (facilitator shows the 2nd version of wireframe) Here informaton about bookmarks, average rating, numbers with percentage and graph are shown.
 What do you think about this?**
 - participants find the information too much
-- (in comparison with 1st wireframe) there is too many things to look at the 1st glance.
+- (in comparison with 1st wireframe)For each API, there is too many things to look at the 1st glance.
 - This makes u stop and think what is a particular information about and how does it map with other elements, even with other APIs.
 - the graphs don't add anything special or are informative in temrs of information.
 - Participnat doesn't like too many graphs in the same place.

-**Question 15: (facilitator shows the 2nd version of details view) Here the details view shows some combined problems of the APIs. (like https timeout, downtime, etc.) is it useful to you?
+**Question 15: (facilitator shows the 2nd version of details view) Here the details view shows some combined problems of the APIs. (like https timeout, downtime, etc.) is it useful to you?**
 - This is useful for the participnat.
 As he is taking care of his customers he need to know about the problems that are arising.

-** Question 15:
+- The developers using his APIs get affected with the problems, so thi is important for him to know.

+** Question 16: If there is a list of problems given in detailed view, would you like to prioritize over the graphs? perhaps stating them before the graphs are shown?**
+- If there are some serious problems, (e.g an API is unreachable to developers over the week) participant would like to know about it immediately.

+** Question 17: For monitoring part, you want to spend as little time as possible to understand if everything is OK?
+How much time would you like to spend in dashboard to understand this?**
+- When participant starts his APi, he wants to see how popular it grows among users
+- When developers are using the API and starting to make more calls, participant wishes to know if they are facing problems, what problems they are facing.
+Also participant wants to know how happy the customers are.

+** Question 18: (Observer) How do you wish to see the users? specific users (id, email, api keys) making call to your API?
+Or actual services using your API?**
+- If Participnat has some unique APIs, he might want to see who follows it.
+May be categorize the users based on number of calls made (heavy users).

+** Question 19: (Observer) Is seeing historical data as week based trends is enough for you?
+Or would you prefer both weekly and monthly?**
+- For participant, it is enought to see the trend in weekly basis.